yjayer/yjayer.github.io/README.md

 Fill in the `_config.yml` with your meta-data.

-Note: any changes made to the `_config.yml` file requires the site to be rebuilt, see [Build and serve your site locally](#Build-and-serve-your-site-locally).
+Note: any changes made to the `_config.yml` file require the site to be rebuilt, see [Build and serve your site locally](#Build-and-serve-your-site-locally).

 ### Color skin

-For this project we chosen to the "dark" skin by default, but you can choose a different one:
+For this project we have selected the "dark" skin as default, but you can choose a different one:

 - change the `minimal_mistakes_skin: "dark" # "air", "aqua", "contrast", "dark", "default", "dirt", "neon", "mint", "plum" "sunrise"` in the `_config.yml` file
 - skins are showcased [here](https://mmistakes.github.io/minimal-mistakes/docs/configuration/#skin)